awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.cluster-management.md

 For more information, see [Item Cache](DAX.concepts.md#DAX.concepts.item-cache) and [Query Cache](DAX.concepts.md#DAX.concepts.query-cache)

 The default time to live \(TTL\) for each of these caches is 5 minutes\.
+To use an infinite TTL, which disables TTL expiration, set the corresponding "ttl-millis" value to "0".

 If you want to use different TTL settings, you can launch a DAX cluster using a custom parameter group\.
 To do this in the AWS Management Console, choose **DAX \| Parameter groups** in the navigation pane\.

 You can also perform these tasks using the AWS CLI\.
 The following example shows how to launch a new DAX cluster using a custom parameter group\.
 In this example, the item cache TTL will be set to 10 minutes and the query cache TTL will be set to 3 minutes\.